Part A: Claims

 6.7.2 Charities set up as trusts are within the self assessment regime.
 Their tax affairs are dealt with on a tax year basis.

 6.7.3 All other types of charities (for example companies limited by guarantee, bodies created by Royal Charter or Act of Parliament, Industrial and Provident societies or unincorporated associations) are within the Corporation Tax Self Assessment (CTSA) regime.
-Their tax affairs are dealt with on an accounting eriod basis.
+Their tax affairs are dealt with on an accounting period basis.

 Chapter 6.8: Accounts and returns

-6.8.2 If a charity believes that it may have to pay tax (because some or all of its income and/or gains aren’t exempt from tax), it should submit an online tax return along with the appropriate Charity Supplementary pages CT600E.
+6.8.2 If a charity believes that it may have to pay tax (because some or all of its income and gains are not exempt from tax), it should submit an online tax return along with the appropriate Charity Supplementary pages CT600E.
 When submitting a return online, charities are required to enter the unique charity repayment reference number issued by HMRC.
 Any charity that’s not been issued with a charity reference number will be unable to file a return using the HMRC free filing service.

 Trust and estate returns may be completed online or on paper.
 Paper returns must be filed by 31 October, online returns must be submitted by 31 January.
 Self assessment forms can be downloaded from GOV.UK or ordered by contacting the Self Assessment orderline on Telephone: 0300 200 3610.